tmgreenside/GreenChats/README.md

 connection to the database, which is then exported to the other modules.
 This also contains the schema definition for the application.
-* In deployment, an administrator will have to create a file called 'credentials.js' that contains an object with authentication information to sign in to the database.
+* In deployment, an administrator will have to create a file called 'credentials.js' that contains a javascript object with authentication information to sign in to the database.

 ### Profile
 This contains login functionality and functions for retrieving blogging data